-Apple’s latest flagship, iPhone X to be launched in Nepal soon
+Apple’s latest flagship, iPhone X set to turn heads

 On Tuesday, Apple unveiled the latest iPhones.
 Not one, not two but three of them!
 The iPhone 8, 8 Plus and X were revealed at the Steve Jobs Auditorium amidst a packed audience, nearly 1,000 strong.
 Other products such as the updated Apple Watch and Apple TV were also introduced at the event.

 These products are likely to hit Nepali market soon.

 Generation Next Communications (GENXT), the authorised distributor for Apple products in Nepal, is excited at bringing the latest products from Apple.

 It has been more than two years since GENXT became the official distributor for all things Apple in Nepal.
 The first iPhone that they brought to Nepal was the iPhone 6, according to Deepak M Khanal, Enterprise Department of GENXT.

 “When we first brought the iPhone 6 to Nepal, the market for iPhones was small compared to other phone manufacturers,” said Khanal, “But now, iPhones hold the lion’s share of the high-end smartphone market.”

 Apple’s growth in Nepal is not astonishing.
 Sales of Apple products have grown nearly fourfold in just two years, according to GENXT.

 The company sells nearly 3,000 units of iPhones each month and they are expecting sales of the latest iPhones to surge even further.
 Last year, the company took three months to bring the iPhone 7 and 7 Plus into Nepal after it was officially launched worldwide due to the arduous process of certification at the Nepal Telecommunications Authority (NTA), the telecom sector regulator.